pwssOrg/literate-octo-guacamole/README.md

 ## Data Structures

-PWSS Security various data structures to facilitate the implementation of algorithm-switching capabilities within cryptographic applications.
-These features help protect against future quantum computing threats by allowing easy transitions between hash algorithms.
+In addition to its capabilities in extracting hashes, this library provides data structures that facilitate easy switching between cryptographic algorithms and hash functions.

 ### Algorithm Switching

-Replace `<groupId>`, `<artifactId>`, and `<version>` with the actual values for your GitHub package repository.
+The **Literate Octo Guacamoles** contains various data structures to facilitate the implementation of algorithm-switching capabilities within cryptographic applications.
+These features help protect against future quantum computing threats by allowing easy transitions between hash algorithms.

 ### Enable Algorithm Switching